 Installing a roll of wire wool turned rapidly from precision surgery into determined stuffing, using a broom handle as a ramrod:

-The double-skinned silencer was then rewelded (not easy and certainly not the tidiest welding I've ever done, I think all the soot in the silencer was contaminating the weld):
+The double-skinned silencer was then rewelded - not easy and certainly not the tidiest welding I've ever done, I think all the soot in the silencer was contaminating the weld, luckily once the silencer's on the car you can't see it: